LightDvlpr/PersonAPI/README.md

 After you run the above commands you'll notice 3 containers will be created.

-Container 1: This will be the actual api that is run via `npm` thanks to our docker-compose.yml file
-Container 2: This will be the database that our routes will be running against
-Container 3: This will be pgAdmin.
-This program will allow for you see how the database is structured as well as the data that it contains.
-Container 4: This will be our test database.
-We will use this to run our tests to avoid polluting the main database.
+Container 1: API
+Container 2: Database
+Container 3: Test Database
+Container 4: PgAdmin.
+(Database administration tool)

 # What you can do

 This API is built for you to be able to manage a database with people's information.

+You are able to
+>`create a person object`
-You are able to `create a person object`, `read a person object`, `read a person object + your preferred version`, `update a person object` and `delete a person object`.
+ `read a person object`
+`read a person object + your preferred version` `update a person object`
+`delete a person object`.

 One particular feature of this application is that when you `update` an individual's information, a new version of that person will be created for that particular individual.

 For instance, lets say you have an individual named bob smith.
 His information will pop up as

-`firstName: bob, lastName: smith, age: 23, email: bobsmith@gmail.com`
+>`firstName: bob, lastName: smith, age: 23, email: bobsmith@gmail.com`

 Now lets say he's now 24.
 If you update his information you will have his previous information as well as the new info noted below:

-`firstName: bob, lastName: smith, age: 24, email: bobsmith@gmail.com`
+>`firstName: bob, lastName: smith, age: 24, email: bobsmith@gmail.com`

 The first version of his info will be noted as Version 1.
 The second will be noted as Version 2.
 So on and so forth.

-In addition to various versions your updates + deletes will only occur on the latest version of that person object.
+In addition to versions, your updates and deletes will only occur on the latest version of that individual's info.

+# How to interact with the API

 This application can be interacted with via Postman or cURL commands.
 Lets be a little daring and use cURL.

 ## Create a Person